yart-app/backend/README.md

 ...

 ### Database creation:
-Right now we use Sqlite so all you need is to run `rails db:migrate` in order to create the db.
+The used database is PostgreSQL so all you need is to run `rails db:migrate` in order to create the db.

 ### Database initialization:
 ...